 About the Alabama Lottery

-The Legislative Services Agency estimates that the gambling expansion could raise $500 million to $700 million a year in tax revenue.
-The bill proposes to spend this income on education, including pre-kindergarten programs and college scholarships.
+The Legislative Services Agency estimated that the gambling expansion could raise $500 million to $700 million a year in tax revenue.
+The bill proposed to spend this income on education, including pre-kindergarten programs and college scholarships.

 Not currently.
-Alabama is currently one of just five states in the U.S. that doesn’t have a state lottery.
+Alabama is one of just five states in the U.S. that doesn’t have a state lottery.
 The other lottery-less states are Alaska, Hawaii, Nevada, and Utah.